echatzief/repo-issues/README.md

 # Repository Issues

 This project is a tool for managing GitHub repository issues.
-It allows users to view, create, update, and close issues directly from the app.
+It allows users to view and query repository issues directly from the app.

 ## Requirements